PSM-support/how-to-file-a-service-flag/readme.md

 ## How to raise a service flag

-step 1 : create a folder using the name of the project / installation using [installation name]
+step 1 : create a repository using the name of the project / installation using [installation name]

 step 2 : create [dscpt.issue], ascii file, or otherwise use any file format